MehrzadGolabi/Ball_and_Beam_VHDL/README.md

 This design implements a Ball-and-Beam control loop on an Spartan-6 FPGA using:

 - HC-SR04 ultrasonic sensor interface (trigger + echo-time + distance in cm)
-- Discrete PID controller with a fixed, hard-coded setpoint
+- Discrete PID controller with a fixed, hard-coded setpoint (can be updated at runtime via UART)
 - Servo PWM for MG996 @ 50 Hz with 1.0 ms to 2.5 ms pulse width
-- UART telemetry (115200) to monitor distance and servo position
+- UART telemetry (115200) to monitor distance and servo position, and to tune PID at runtime
 - LEDs for simple status

 ### Top Module